Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 auth_password=your_password

-How to generate an app-specific password from your Google account
+How to create that special password from your Google account.

 [mail function]